Financial Aid FAQ

 Additionally, non-citizens may seek private education loan assistance.
 Please click here to learn more about private education loan funding: https://som.rowan.edu/education/financialaid/financial-planning/loans.html

 The cohort default rate is calculated using actual payment records of the student borrower.
 A 3-year cohort default rate is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1 to September 30, and default or meet other specified conditions prior to the end of the second following fiscal year. .
 Default occurs when a student is in repayment, but fails to make their payment for 270 days or more.
-Data from the most recent years is provided below.
-The numbers below represent the 3-year cohort default rate.
+Data from the four most recent years is provided below.

 Rowan University's 4-year cohort default rate: